superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/firmware.md

 5. 32 Key overrides
 6. QMK Settings allows you to configure the fine details of how QMK operates, including tapping term, permissive hold etc. Read more on [QMK Firmware](https://docs.qmk.fm/#/).
 7. Mousekey allows you to remap mouse key on keyboard, including left click, right click, scroll etc.
-8. RGB Light enabled and including all RGB lighting effects.
+8. RGB Matrix is now enabled and including all RGB lighting effects.
+More colorful, more lively!
 9. Pimoroni trackball and haptic bzzz enabled.
 10. Left and right can be master, meaning either side can be used to plug in usb-c.
 But trackball and bzzz must be on the master.